 Muscle Spasticity Is Difficult to Treat…Unless You’re Cannabis

-Many patients with chronic muscle spasticity report that cannabis trials have led to drastically reduced painful episodes.
+Many patients with chronic muscle spasticity report cannabis trials have led to drastically reduced pain episodes.

 Cannabis has been in existence as a medicine since at least the 15th Century.
 Many legendary figures, such as Queen Victoria and Thomas Jefferson, ascribed to the healing benefits of cannabis.
-Modern research has corroborated these findings that, indeed, cannabis is effective against numerous medical pathologies that relate to the endocannabinoid system.
-One such example is the alleviating of muscle spasticity, a painful symptom of many conditions, such as: stroke recovery, Parkinson’s, cerebral palsy, epilepsy, multiple sclerosis, ALS, and Huntington’s.
+Modern research has corroborated these findings that, indeed, cannabis is effective against numerous medical pathologies related to the endocannabinoid system.
+One such example is the alleviating of muscle spasticity, a painful symptom of many conditions, such as: stroke, Parkinson’s, cerebral palsy, epilepsy, multiple sclerosis, ALS, and Huntington’s.

 Muscle Spasms Affect 12 Million People Every Day